-Prepare your CR paper in full-size format, on US letter paper (8 1⁄2 by 11 inches).
-For A4 paper, use the A4 template.
+If you have desktop publishing facilities, prepare your CR paper in full-size format, on paper 216 mm by 299 mm (8 by 11 in.).
+If you are using A4 paper, please cut the paper length to 28 cm.

-Type sizes and typefaces: Follow the type sizes specified in Table I. As an aid in gauging type size, 1 point is about 0.35 mm.
+1) Type sizes and typefaces: The best results will be obtained if your computer word processor has several type sizes.
+Try to follow the type sizes specified in Table I as best you can.
+As an aid in gauging type size, 1 point is about 0.35 mm.
 The size of the lowercase letter "j" will give the point size.
-Times New Roman is the preferred font.
+Use a proportional, serif typeface such as Times or Dutch Roman.

-- 1) US letter margins: top = 0.75 inches, bottom = 1 inch, side = 0.625 inches.
-Each column measures 3.5 inches wide, with a .25-inch measurement between columns. - 2) A4 margins: top = 19mm, bottom = 43mm, side = 13 mm.
-The A4 column width is 88mm (3.45 in).
-The space between the two columns is 4mm (0.17 in).
-Paragraph indentation is 3.5 mm (0.14 in).
+2) Format: For letter-size paper, set top and bottom margins to 1 inch, left and right margins to 0.7 in.
+For A4-size paper, set the top and bottom margins to 35 mm, left and right margins to 15 mm.
+The column width is 88 mm (3.45 in).
+The space between the two columns is 5 mm (0.2 in).
+Paragraph indentation is about 3.5 mm (0.14 in).

 Left- and right-justify your columns.
 Use tables and figures to adjust column length.
-On the last page of your paper, adjust the lengths of the columns so that they are equal.
+On the last page of your paper, try to adjust the lengths of the two columns so that they are the same.
 Use automatic hyphenation and check spelling.
-Digitize or paste down figures.
+Either digitize or paste down your figures.

-TABLE I TYPE SIZES FOR CAMERA-READY PAPERS ς
+TABLE I TYPE SIZES FOR CAMERA-READY PAPERS

-Type Appearance
+Туре Appearance

 size (pts.)
 Regular Bold Italic

 6 Table captions, ^a table superscripts

-8 Section titles, a references, tables, table names, first letters in table captions, figure captions, footnotes, text subscripts, and superscripts
+8 Section titles, ^a references, tables, table names, ^a first letters in table captions, ^a figure captions, footnotes, text subscripts, and superscripts

 9 Abstract

 10 Authors' affiliations, main text, equations, first letters in section titles ^a Subheading

-11 Authors' names
+12 Authors' names

-24 Paper title
+14 Paper title